GeoNode/geonode/docs/src/setup/configuration/hardening.md

 # Verify and secure credentials

 Credential review applies to every deployment method.
 For production deployments, complete this check before exposing the instance publicly.
-If `.env` was generated with `create-envfile.py`, double check that the generated random admin passwords and OAuth2 client credentials are the values you intend to use.
-If `.env` was created manually or copied from a sample, replace any default passwords and OAuth2 keys.
+If `.env` was generated with `create-envfile.py`, double check that the generated random admin passwords, OAuth2 client credentials, and OAuth2 API key are the values you intend to use.
+If `.env` was created manually or copied from a sample, replace any default passwords, OAuth2 keys, and API keys.

 ## Verify admin passwords